-And with a more rich and complex appreciation of what is beautiful, we can begin to cultivate perspectives that consider signs of age, use or wear as unique, distinguishing qualities that endow an object or a person with character and soul.
+And with a more rich and complex appreciation of what is beautiful, we can begin to cultivate perspectives that consider signs of age, use or wear as distinguishing qualities that endow an object or a person with character and soul.
 Idiosyncrasies and signs of the passage of time can be delightful, and in a world of rampant mass production and homogenisation, the uniqueness that imperfections and age bestow are a welcome elixir from an otherwise bland sameness.

-If our stance is one of acceptance that things will wear, crack, fade and age we begin to create space for beauty to emerge where once there were only flaws.
+If our stance is one of acceptance that things will wear, crack, fade and age we begin to create space for beauty to emerge where once we only saw flaws.
 Traces left by time tell the individual story of people and objects and make them unique and interesting.
 When we begin to cherish the old as much as the new and look forward to the marks of time as an enrichment we can begin to step away from seeing everything as disposable and replaceable.
 With this state of mind objects that preserve the traces of time or hold some unique idiosyncrasies possess a beauty not yet exposed when something is new or perfect.
-This unique form of beauty lies in the complexity that evades the new and perfect; it is challenging and stimulating and requires that we develop the sensibility to appreciate it.
+This unique form of beauty comes from the richness and complexity that evades the new and perfect; it is challenging and stimulating and requires that we develop a discerning sensibility in order to appreciate it.
 Much like we need to develop our taste buds to appreciate complex flavours and override the evolutionary craving for sugary and fatty tastes, so we need to cultivate a diverse appreciation of beauty that can accommodate more than just our current, narrow definition.
 It can be a challenge, but when we push ourselves to do so the rewards are great.

-This much is certain, everything changes, nothing stays the same.
-We can cling, or we can accept, let go and enjoy the complexity and depth that emerge as a consequence of change.
-We can futilely pursue a narrow view of perfection and all of the blandness that results from homogenisation or we can lean into the complexity of a more challenging and multifaceted appreciation of beauty.
+This much is certain: everything changes, nothing stays the same.
+We can cling, or we can accept, let go, and enjoy the complexity and depth that emerge as a result of change.
+We can futilely pursue a narrow view of perfection and all of the blandness that is the result of homogenisation or we can lean into the complexity of a more challenging and multifaceted appreciation of beauty.